Shiv Ganga Vidya Mandir

 Shiv Ganga Vidya Mandir is a senior secondary, co-educational, english-medium, Central Board of Secondary Education affiliated school located in Sector F, Shantipuram, Phaphamau, Prayagraj.
 Shiv Ganga Vidya Mandir was established by Samaj Evam Paryavaran Vikas Sansthan in 2003 on the banks of the Ganga river in Prayagraj.

 Logo and motto

 The school logo is " ॐ ", which is a symbol of spiritualism in Indian culture and civilization.
-The motto of the school is "तमसो मा जयोतिर्गमय", taken from the Vedas.
-It means, "O cosmic loving mother, take us from darkness to light."
-This school's values are based on humanism and the scientific quest for knowledge.
+The school's motto is "तमसो मा जयोतिर्गमय", a Sanskrit phrase from the Upanishads translated as "lead us from darkness to light".
 This school is apolitical, but has a proclivity towards right wing nationalism, having roots in the Vedic Civilization of India.

 Jurisdiction

 Shiv Ganga Vidya Mandir provides education to eligible students from nursery to class 12.
 In 10+2, the school offers Humanity, Biology, and Mathematics, with Computer Science, Hindi, and Physical Activity as electives.
-The jurisdiction consists of Prayagraj, Pratapgarh, Sultanpur, Basti, Ayodhya, Rewa, Azamgarh, Kaushambi, and Bhadohi.
+Students attending the school primarily come from the Prayagraj division and surrounding districts.